octobercms/docs/backend-forms.md

 ------------- | -------------
 **label** | a name when displaying the form field to the user.
 **type** | defines how this field should be rendered (see [Available fields types](#field-types) below).
 Default: text.
 **span** | aligns the form field to one side.
-Options: auto, left, right, storm, full.
+Options: auto, left, right, storm, full, third, quarter and three-quarters.
 Default: full.
 The parameter `storm` allows you to display the form as a Bootstrap grid, using the `cssClass` property, for example, `cssClass: col-xs-4`.
 **size** | specifies a field size for fields that use it, for example, the textarea field.
 Options: tiny, small, large, huge, giant.
 **placeholder** | if the field supports a placeholder value.
 **comment** | places a descriptive comment below the field.